Using rbenv with fish

 Translating this to fish is a good introduction to scripting fish.

-Pop open fish help
+Pop open fish help in a browser tab,

-to look at how the functions provided with the shell
+and lean on functions to look at how the functions provided with the shell

 are coded.